nissi-devo/Emergency-Health-Streaming/README.md

 <h2><strong>Overview</strong></h2>
 This project implements a real-time data streaming pipeline designed to analyze emergency rersponses to health metrics such as heart rate and oxygen saturation levels that exceed given threshold .
 The data simulates outputs from an existing system that triggers emergency vehicle dispatches within a certain radius of a patient's location.
 This pipeline generates data that mimics real-time APIs, providing a reliable way to discover valuable insights. <br>
 In this project, I avoid delving into the details of how the system that generates this data can be designed.
-Instead, I focus on how the outputted real-time data can be processed and harnessed for analytics."
+Instead, I focus on how the outputted real-time data can be processed and harnessed for analytics.

 <h2><strong>Getting Started</strong></h2>
-To get started with this project you need:
+To get started with this project you need to have Python and Docker Desktop installed on your local machine.
+You also need an AWS account.<br>
-- Intermediate Python Proficiency
-- Docker Desktop
-- An AWS Account

 <h2><strong>Architecture</strong></h2>